This post may contain affiliate links, for more information see our disclaimer.

 Symbol Ticker: QAI

 QAI is not your typical exchange-traded fund.
 The ETF attempts to replicate risk-adjusted returns that are similar to hedge funds.
-It uses a quant-based methodology to deliver returns.
+It uses a quant-based methodology to deliver profits.

 Its methods include long/short equities, fixed income arbitrage, and other hedge fund investment styles.